 So often in the realms of filmmaking and business, opposites are important.
 Every action in life has an opposite reaction, and this is often more pronounced in the development of your abilities as a filmmaker and business person.

-But first, you most learn to differentiate between the two.
+But first, you must learn to differentiate between the two.
 When most people get involved with improving this area, they begin at first to chase specific goals or…outcomes.
 This is fine at first and to be expected.
-We are, afterall, a goal oriented species.
+We are, after all, a goal-oriented species.

 Sure, if you need to shoot a wedding for a couple, then you need to do that.
-There’s no two ways about it.
+There are no two ways about it.
 This isn’t an exercise in getting out of things that you said you’d do.

 What it’s about is getting out of your head.

-You see, the problem with being outcome dependent is that a person oozes a certain insecurity when they’re chasing a specific reaction.
-Any action that is commited to attain a specific reaction is, but its nature, reaction seeking behaviour.
+You see, the problem with being outcome dependent is that a person oozes certain insecurity when they’re chasing a specific reaction.
+Any action that is committed to attaining a specific reaction is, but its nature, reaction seeking behaviour.